PlumpMath/mealy/README.md

  - `state-map` - Map of state keywords -> state functions
  - `input-chan` - A core.async channel for receiving input
  - Optional arguments passed in as :key val pairs
-      - `:error-chan` - a channel to receive errors thrown inside the state machine.
-See the **Return Value** section below for more information
       - `:timeout-ms` - ms to wait for input before timing out.
 If no `:timeout-fn` is specified, the state machine will exit on timeout.
       - `:timeout-fn` - Function to be called when timeouts occur.
 If you